adityaarakeri/super-scripts/app_opener/README.md

 # Application Opener
 ## Overview:

-This is a script to open my usually applications on PC startup.
+This is a script to open my usual applications on PC startup.
 It just saves me a few clicks whenever I restart my PC.

 ## Why would you find that useful?